How to Save on Auto Insurance: 11 Auto Insurance Discounts to Look in to

 - Good credit discount: Yes, your credit score can come back to haunt or benefit you once again.

 Auto Insurance Discount Pages for All Major Insurance Companies

 I have included the discount pages for many of the major auto insurers, below:

-Now that you know how much insurance you need and how you can save on it, you’ll basically need to get to work.
+Now that you know how much insurance you need and what discounts you might be eligible for, you’ll basically need to get to work.
 I do not recommend using any of the comparison quote sites out there as they generally are lead generation based services that collect and sell your information.
-You’re better off spending an evening on the phone with all of the big-name insurers.
+You’re better off spending an evening on the phone with all of the big-name insurers to get multiple quotes to compare.
 Here’s what you can do:

-- Settle on exactly how much insurance you need.
-You need exact dollar amounts to get a fair comparison.
+- Settle on exactly how much insurance coverage you need to get comparative quotes.
+You will want to provide exact dollar amounts to get a fair comparison between insurers.

 - Call all of the major companies and probe for all eligible discounts.

 - Have them tell you and then email or fax their quote.

 - Compare offers and choose the insurer with the best price.
 The major players all seem to have similar stability and benefits coverage – so really, all that matters is price.